denesderhan/fstlog/README.md

 ~~~

 ## Examples
-Examples can be found in fstlog/examples folder.
+Examples can be found in the examples folder.

 ### Hello World
 ```c++